Bruce Cochrane

 Ceramic Artist

-Cochrane’s firing methods are integral to his artistic expression.
-He is known for using wood and gas firing techniques, which impart unique textures and unpredictable color variations to his work.
-The interaction between clay and fire is crucial to his artistic vision, allowing the process to contribute to the final outcome, creating pieces that feel both ancient and contemporary.
-Through these methods, Cochrane has established a signature style that is tactile, dynamic, and deeply connected to materiality.
+Cochrane’s firing methods are integral to his artistic vision.
+Known for his use of wood and gas firing techniques, he achieves distinctive textures and unpredictable color variations that elevate his work.
+The interplay between clay and fire is essential to his process, allowing the medium’s inherent qualities to shape the final piece, resulting in work that feels both timeless and contemporary.
+Through these techniques, Cochrane has cultivated a signature style that is tactile, dynamic, and deeply attuned to the materiality of clay.

 The Work I Do